10 days in England itinerary

 November 18, 2015Amy Trumpeter

 I have lived in many English cities including Manchester, Liverpool, London and York in my lifetime.
 I can’t wait to share my insights with you about my ‘home’ country.
 I would recommend that you take at least 2-3 weeks to travel England if at all possible, in order to see the sights and absorb the culture.
-This blog outlines how to spend 10 days in England – 3 fabulous travel England itineraries.
+This blog outlines a good 10 days in England itinerary with different versions for each taste (history buffs, party goers and shoppers!).

 The Problem with London